Pelezo/projectTemplate/README.md

 # Overview
 - Definition of the tasks / challenge: The task defined by the kaggle challenge was to predict if customers are satisfied or unsatisfied based on the feautres affecting the customers satisfaction.

-- Your approach: The approach in this repository formulates the problem as Regression task using Logistic Regression model as it is a simple and effective model for binary classification tasks.
-The data was split into training and testing sets and trained the Logistic Regression model on the training set.
+- Your approach: The approach in this repository formulates the problem as Regression task using Logistic Regression model and random forest classifier as they are and effective models for binary classification tasks.
+The data was split into training and testing sets.
+I trained the Logistic Regression model on the training set.

 - Summary of the performance achieved: Evaluated the model's performance on the testing set using metrics such as accuracy, and roc auc.
-The model was able to predict if most of the cutomers were satisfied or unsatisfied with the accuracy of 96% and roc auc of 50%.
+The Logistic Regession model was able to predict that most of the cutomers were satisfied with an accuracy of 96% and roc auc of 50%.
+The Random Forest Classifier had similar percentage.

 # Summary of Workdone